No one likes to think about losing their ability to make decisions, but our experience shows it’s better to be prepared.

 An EPOG does not authorise another person to manage your financial and property matters.

-To revoke your EPOA or EPOG you should:
+To revoke your EPOG you should:

-- destroy the original and any copies of the EPOA or EPOG;
+- destroy the original and any copies;

 Meet our team